 Coast FI number = FI number * (1 + Interest Rate) ^ -Number of Years to Retirement

 John is 45 now and wants to retire at 65 – 20 years from now.
 His FI number (25x annual retirement expenses) is $1,000,000.
 He thinks his investments will grow by 7% after inflation per year.

 John’s Coast FI number = $1,000,000 * (1 + 0.07) ^ -20 = $258,419

-So John could stop saving straight away, get a part-time job in a café (this is why Coast FI is also called Barista FI sometimes) and still enjoy a comfortable retirement once he turns 60.
+So John could stop saving straight away, get a part-time job in a café (this is why Coast FI is mistakenly called Barista FIRE sometimes) and still enjoy a comfortable retirement and live off the passive income from his investments once he turns 60.